indyjo/bitwrk/README.md

 News
 ----
+  - **2015-01-15:** News have moved to BitWrk's website: http://bitwrk.net
+  - **2014-12-30:** BitWrk was featured in a Lightning Talk by the lead developer on the 31st Chaos Communication Congress: https://www.youtube.com/watch?v=BHBe5g5KKiw
   - **2014-11-11:** Payment system integration is progressing.
 Required refactoring BitWrk into separate projects:
   - **bitwrk** now contains code specific to client and server and may be refactored further at a later time.